TantikornC/Disaster-Classification/README.md

 - **Feature Engineering:** The following new features were created to enrich the dataset:
   - **cleaned_text:** This feature involved cleaning the original tweet text by removing non-text elements, converting to lowercase, and applying lemmatization for consistent text analysis.
   - **cleaned_keyword:** This feature standardized and corrected the keywords associated with each tweet to ensure uniformity in analysis.
-  - **has_urls:** A binary feature indicating the presence of URLs in the tweets, as URLs were observed to be a potential indicator of non-disaster content.
+  - **has_urls:** A binary feature indicating the presence of URLs in the tweets, as URLs were observed to be a potential indicator of disaster content.

 *Example of Data Cleaning:*
 Before: "Our Deeds are the Reason of this #earthquake May allah forgive us all."